iomicroservices/baselink-nuxt/content/services/index.md

 [Commercial cleaning](/services/commercial-cleaning) services

 #description
 First impressions matter – and a clean business space makes all the difference.
-At BaseLink, we offer commercial cleaning services that keep your workplace fresh, tidy, and ready for business.
-From offices to retail spaces, we tailor our services to meet your specific needs.
+From offices to retail spaces, we offer tailored commercial cleaning services.
 ::

 ---